alexandru/async-assignment/README.md

 The described `Async` data type resembles Java's [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html), except that it behaves like a function instead of a variable.
+In other words, it does not do `memoization`, being a more "pure" abstraction (in the Functional Programming sense).

 Quick usage sample: